 Welcome to the MySQL monitor.
 Commands end with ; or \g.

-Connecting via Windows client
+Connecting with the Windows client

-Connecting via Windows JDBC driver
+Connecting with the Windows JDBC driver

 public static final String name = "com.mysql.jdbc.Driver";